The all-electric New Fiat 500 re-invents and re-defines what this iconic model line should be. Jonathan Crouch takes a look.

 Cost of Ownership

-The new 500 features a 42kWh lithium-ion battery pack and an 85kW rapid charging system that can recharge the battery from empty to 80% capacity in just 35 minutes and can provide the car with 31 miles of driving range in just 5 minutes.
-As part of the launch edition package, buyers also get a Fiat-branded wall charging box that offers 3kW charging and apparently doesn't need to be professionally installed.
+In volume 42kWh form, the new 500 features an 85kW DC rapid charging system that can recharge the battery from empty to 80% capacity in just 35 minutes and can provide the car with 31 miles of driving range in just 5 minutes.
+Buyers can also get a Fiat-branded wall charging box that offers 3kW charging and apparently doesn't need to be professionally installed.
 This wallbox can be upgraded to allow for 7.4kW charging at home.
 That 7.4kW wall box allows you to fully charge this electric 500 in just over 6 hours.
 The car also comes with a mode 3 cable for charging at up to 11kW from a public charging point.
 It can be charged via AC or DC power points.
-The important driving range figure is quoted 199 miles on the WLTP cycle - which is quite a lot more than the 144 miles offered by the rival MINI Electric, though that car has a much smaller 29kWh battery pack.
-It's much closer to the 211 mile EV driving figure you'll get from a Peugeot e-208.
+The important driving range figure for the 42kWh model is quoted at 186-199 miles on the WLTP cycle - which is close to the 211 mile EV driving figure you'll get from an EV supermini in the next class up, like a Peugeot e-208 or a Vauxhall Corsa-e.
+The lesser 24.2kWh New 500 EV variant (which uses a 50kW fast charging system) has a driving range of 115 miles - close to the 144 mile figure claimed by the MINI Electric (which only comes with a 29kWh battery pack).
 As usual with a Fiat, this car is covered by a three-year, unlimited mileage warranty and there's 36 months of breakdown cover included as well.
 Should you have a problem on a journey, you can use the 'Uconnect' infotainment system to contact roadside assistance and the same set-up can also be used to book routine services too.

 In the past, Fiat 500 buyers have shown a desire to spend plenty on cars from this model line - which is just as well because they'll have to spend plenty to enter the era of 'New 500'.
 Looking at the list figures, you can see why it was so vital that the old model should continue as a more affordable option - a stepping stone to this new design So is this new EV-era 500 worth aspiring to?
 We think many loyal (mainly female) buyers will think so.
 It's just as stylish as its MINI Electric and Honda e rivals and set a new high bar in terms of driving range for a tiny EV that embarrasses both of them.
 Which goes some way to justifying a high price that hopefully will become more accessible as the range broadens.
 This is no longer the cheap Peoples' Car it once was.
 But without doubt, it retains the spirit of the original.